Health Insurance Frequently Asked Questions

-Yes, you will need to contact the Office of Student Benefits in order to fill out an enrollment application.
+Yes, you will need to contact the Student Benefits Specialist in order to fill out an enrollment application.
 You will not be able to enroll in coverage online if you have an active waiver on file.

 A5.
 I have opted to waive Rice Health Insurance.
 Now what?

 In order to maintain compliance with University policy, complete the insurance waiver form at studenthealthinsurance.rice.edu.
 Be sure to check your policy to determine which Houston area medical practitioner and facilities are covered under your plan.

 A6.
 How do I register for health insurance if I do not yet have a Houston address?